mcharouk/aws/CloudOperationsOnAWS/UserStories.md

   * EC2 on EFA (Elastic Fabric Adapter)
   * FSx for Lustre

+Note : ParallelCluster is an open source tool (released by AWS) that can automate clusters using a text file or a GUI.
+Integrates with Slurm or AWS Batch (both are scheduler that will create resources based on the submitted jobs)

 ### Results

 * 70 percent reduction in HPC simulation costs by using